jeff-hykin/research/assignment 2/questions.md

 - Is there a way to take the average of a layer?

 - How would the results pan out if whitespaces were treated as a word to teach the meaning of "nothing" and allow trailing whitespace

+- What stops a regular neural network from learning the effective shape of a convolutional network?